google/pik/README.md

 This project is in the initial research stage, please don't use it for any purpose.

-The software currently requires an AVX-2 and BMI2 capable CPU, e.g. Haswell.
+The software currently requires an AVX2 and FMA capable CPU, e.g. Haswell.

+### Build instructions

+Please ensure you have the libpng-dev and libjpeg-dev packages installed.
+Then simply run `make -j8`, which creates cpik and dpik binaries in bin/.

+The second command line argument to cpik is a Butteraugli distance (see http://github.com/google/butteraugli), which indicates the largest acceptable error.
+Larger values lead to smaller files and lower quality.
+Try 1.0 for a visually lossless result.

 ### Related projects